HEDCO-Institute/Depression_Descriptive_Dashboard/README.md

 ## **🔹 Overview**

-This repository contains the code and data to produce our interactive [Depression Descriptive Dashboard](https://hedco-institute.shinyapps.io/depression_descriptive_dashboard/).
+This repository contains the code and data to produce our interactive [Depression Depression Descriptive Dashboard](https://hedco-institute.shinyapps.io/depression_descriptive_dashboard/).

 This repository follows **[AEA Data and Code Availability Standards](https://datacodestandard.org/)** and includes:
 - Datasets used to generate reported results.